Convergence of the conjugate gradient method with unbounded operators: Numerical tests

 \section{Numerical tests}

-Let us present in this Section a selection of numerical tests that confirm the main features of our convergence result and corroborate our intuition on certain relevant differences with respect to the bounded case.
+In this Section we discuss a selection of numerical tests that we run with the three-fold purpose of confirming the main features of our convergence result, corroborating our intuition on certain relevant differences with respect to the bounded case, and exploring the behaviour of the unbounded conjugate gradient algorithm beyond the regime covered by our main theorem.

 We choose $\cH=L^2(\mathbb{R})$ and